MangalaParameswaran/RM-day-7-task/readme.md

-Task 7 done by using Map, Reduce and Filter method
+Task 7 done by using MRF method amnd Foreach.